 The wider country area is worth seeing up close in detail.
 The park itself makes full use of its surroundings, taking clear inspiration in its design.
-Cunninghamhead Estate is off the beaten track to some extent, but it is easy to reach through GPS, especially if residents and drivers head up through Kilmarnock.
+The parkis off the beaten track to some extent, but it is easy to reach through GPS, especially if residents and drivers head up through Kilmarnock.
 There are also public transport links heading through Kilmarnock out towards the park, making it very easy to head out from.

-Cunninghamhead Estate is surrounded by various towns and villages which offer authentic Ayrshire charm.
-As well as being close to some wonderful coastal views and unique country walks, Cunninghamhead Estate residents can easily explore the local scenes for heritage and history on their doorstep.
+The site is surrounded by various towns and villages which offer authentic Ayrshire charm.
+As well as being close to some wonderful coastal views and unique country walks, residents can easily explore the local scenes for heritage and history on their doorstep.

-Country parks and waterside walks beckon upon moving to Cunninghamhead Estate – meaning that there is plenty to take in and do even outside of the extensive park estates itself.
+Country parks and waterside walks beckon upon moving – meaning that there is plenty to take in and do even outside of the extensive park estates itself.